ResetXPDR/MSFS_AutoFPS/README.md

 ## FAQ

-What's with all these AutoFPS apps out now?
-Which one should I be using?:
-- As of Dec 24, there are three commonly used AutoFPS apps out there, all of which install to separate directories but each has a different starting name that IMO is reasonably intuitive as to what MSFS sim versions they are applicable to, namely:
-  - MSFS2020_AutoFPS - my original app that works only with MSFS 2020.
-  - MSFS2024_AutoFPS by kayJay_1c6b - kayJay_1c6b's app that works only with MSFS 2024 up to version 1.2.11.0 (Pre-SU1).
-  - MSFS_AutoFPS - this app that works with both MSFS 2020 and 2024, hence the dropping of the sim version from the name and thus making MSFS2020_AutoFPS obsolete.
- - If you like the functionality MSFS2020_AutoFPS provided for MSFS 2020 and are happy with the same functionality for MSFS 2024, regardless of which MSFS version you are currently using, then MSFS_AutoFPS is the one for you.
- - If you want newer features for MSFS 2024 than what MSFS2020_AutoFPS offered, but no MSFS 2020 compatibility, then MSFS2024_AutoFPS by kayJay_1c6b is what you need.
- - You can have MSFS2024_AutoFPS by kayJay_1c6b and either MSFS2020_AutoFPS or MSFS_AutoFPS installed at the same time, but you can only run one of them at a time.
- - As of 26 Jan 24, kayJay_1c6b has decided to pause development on his app.
-As such, unless that changes in the future or another AutoFPS-like app is created by someone else, MSFS_AutoFPS will be the only AutoFPS version compatible with MSFS 2024 SU1 and later.

 I am new to this app/MSFS, or I don't care for all this technical jargon.
 What is the simplest way to use this app to make my MSFS experience better?
 - Leave your relevant MSFS settings (TLOD, OLOD and Cloud Quality) set as you normally would without this app,
 - Start the app before you load your flight,